DavidSedley/DavidSedley.github.io/content/other/work_in_progress.md

 ### _Studies in Greek Theology_
 For the CUP series 'Key Themes in Ancient Philosophy', ed.
 A.G.
 Long and V. Tsouna.
-Preliminary version in Chinese translation, published  Beijing, 2021.
+Preliminary version in Chinese translation published  Beijing, 2021.

 ### _The Arguments of Plato’s Phaedo_
 Synthesised out of my past stidies bearing on this dialogue.